saheb-ul-lah/PHARMA_2024/README.md

 ### For Authors
 1. Go to the **Submit Paper** page.
-2. Fill out the form with your details and manuscript information.
+2. Fill in the required details and upload the manuscript file.
-3. Upload your manuscript file.
-4. Submit the form and await confirmation.
+3. Submit the form and note the generated **Article ID** for future reference.
+4. Track your submission status (approved, rejected, or pending) using the **Track Status** page with the Article ID.

 ### For Administrators
-1. Log in to the admin panel.
+1. Log in to the admin panel with your credentials.
-2. Manage submissions and journal volumes.
-3. Review manuscripts and oversee editorial processes.
+2. Use the dashboard to manage volumes, submissions, and content.
+3. Add new journal volumes or upload new articles to existing volumes.
+4. Super Admin can manage the access rights of other admins.

 ---